alex-pakalniskis/gisc606-spring2023/about-your-instructor.md

 # About your instructor

 Alex is endemic to the Southern California region.
-Check out https://alex-pakalniskis.github.io/ for more information.
+Check out [his personal website](https://alex-pakalniskis.github.io/) for more information.